girishkonanki-ai/the-geopilot/README.md

-The GeoPilot is an AI-powered document digitization platform built for moving companies on whatsapp.
+The GeoPilot(www.thegeopilot.com) is an AI-powered document digitization platform built for moving companies on whatsapp.

 Features